parvezkhan0918/flutter-web-portfolio-main/README.md

 Web Portfolio, Based on a design on UpLabs and hosted on Firebase 💓.

-Complete flutter projects are available on my <a href="https://codecanyon.net/user/chris2code/portfolio">Codecanyon.net Page</a>
+Complete flutter projects are available on my <a href="https://www.app-techsolutions.com">App Tech Solutions</a>

 PRs are welcomed.
 Issues are welcomed too.

-Send me UI suggestions for any uplabs project on <a href="mailto:info@flutterpanda.com">info@flutterpanda.com</a>
+Send me UI suggestions for any uplabs project on <a href="mailto:info@app-techsolutions">info@app-techsolutions</a>

 ### Support App